toggle widgets don't always send their state with preset

 The two modules differs only by all preset values having been changed from 0 to 1.

-#5 Updated by Trond Lossius almost 11 years ago
+#5 Updated by Trond Lossius over 11 years ago

 - % Done changed from 0 to 80